muxinc/mux-stats-sdk-theoplayer-android/README.md

 ### Add the SDK as a Dependency in your application
 Add one the following lines to the `dependencies` block in your app module's `build.gradle`, depending on which THEOPlayer library you are using:

 ```groovy
 // Use this line for the minApi 16 version of Theoplayer
 implementation 'com.mux.stats.sdk.muxstats:muxstatssdktheoplayer:[CurrentVersion]'
 // Use this line for the minApi 21 version of Theoplayer
 implementation 'com.mux.stats.sdk.muxstats:muxstatssdktheoplayer:[CurrentVersion]'
 ```

 The current version can be found in our [Integration Guide](https://docs.mux.com/docs/theoplayer-integration-guide)

 ### Theoplayer Version Support
-Version `0.1.0` of the Mux THEOPlayer SDK supports all THEOPlayer versions `2.x.x`.
-Support for other versions is not guaranteed.
-Flavors supporting `3.x.x` will be available with Mux THEOPlayer SDK `v1.0.0`
+Version `0.1.0` of the Mux THEOPlayer SDK has been tested against `3.x` and `2.x` versions of the THEOPlayer SDK

 ## Releases
-See full integration instructions here: https://docs.mux.com/docs/theoplayer-integration-guide.

 #### v0.1.0
 Initial Release